CalebBell/chemicals/docs/developers.rst

 Scope and Future Features
 -------------------------
 The library has a focus on pure-component properties.
-Lot sof data files are included and there is ample room for more files.
+Lots of data files are included and there is ample room for more files.
 However, it is not feasible to add data on an individual chemical alone - a compilation of data which includes that chemicals must be found instead.

 The following properties have been looked at a little but may have too much data fit on PyPi.
 If you are interested in implementing one of them it may take multiple data packages uploaded to PyPi alongside `chemicals`: